eberhm/OIH-slashcommand-chat-poc/README.md

 - /me: returns your profile data from MS graph api
 - /run-flow <flow-id>: runs an specific OIH Flow id

+### Steps to the test
+1. Recover your Bearer token by login into your OIH local installation
+2. run server using your Bearer token as env var (USER_TOKEN)
+3. run client side
+4. send /auth in the chat
+5. copy authUrl and put it in a browser and finalize the process
+6. send /me in the chat.
+You should see you basic profile info in JSON in the shat as a response

 ## Development